abinit/abinit/doc/tutorial/spin_model.md

   $M=\sum_i m_i \exp(i \vec{q}\cdot{\vec{R_i}})$.

-  Here Mst is normalized to the saturate magenetic moment so the maximum of M is 1.
+  Here Mst is normalized to the saturated magnetic moment so the maximum of M is 1.

 In the netcdf file, the trajectories of the spins can be found.
 They can be further analyzed using post-processing tools.  <!-- TODO: add postprocessing.-->